walterrowe/magick-frames/README.md

 - choose the font of the text-based label added to the output file
 - choose an alternate logo watermark file on the command line

-You must name a default logo file and enter the two-row label text in the `frame_it` shell script.
+You must name a default logo file and enter the two-row label text in the “frame\_it” shell script.
 You can specify an alternate logo file on the command line or in different macOS droplet styles.
 The two-row label text cannot be overridden on the command line at this time.

 # Assumptions

-This is not a simple click-install utility.
+This is not a one-click installable tool.
 Installation and configuration requires using a Terminal window to type in commands at a command prompt.
 You have to install the ImageMagick open source software suite, and edit and copy a Unix shell script. macOS users also will want to run an included AppleScript.

 If these are unfamiliar terms, ask me for assistance.
-You can use the [Buy Me A Coffee](https://buymeacoffee.com/walterrowe/extras) page to contact me and schedule one-on-one online video call.
+You can use my [Buy Me A Coffee 1-on-1 Assistance](https://buymeacoffee.com/walterrowe/extras) page to contact me and schedule one-on-one online video call.
 I have decades of experience with macOS and Unix and can help.

 # How Magick Frames Works

-The Magick Frames package includes a shell script I wrote called "frame_it".
+The Magick Frames package includes a shell script I wrote called "frame\_it".
 This shell script uses a free software suite called [ImageMagick](https://imagemagick.org/) to add a picture frame, add a pleasing outer shadow, place a logo or text below or at a specified inside edge of the image, and add a light or dark matte all the way around the edges to create a professional presentation for your photography.
-This "frame_it" script hides the complexities of using ImageMagick so you don't have to learn them.
+This "frame\_it" script hides the complexities of using ImageMagick so you don't have to learn them.
 This script is where all the "**magick**" happens.
 You can use this script directly from a command prompt on macOS and Linux.
-All of the script options are described at the bottom of this page and are displayed if you run "frame_it" script with no options.
+All of the script options are described at the bottom of this page and are displayed if you run "frame\_it" script with no options.

 The Magick Frames package also includes an AppleScript called "StyleDroplet".
-This script makes it easy for macOS users to use the "frame_it" script by creating a macOS app called a "droplet".
+This script makes it easy for macOS users to use the "frame\_it" script by creating a macOS app called a "droplet".
 The StyleDroplet AppleScript contains a list of "styles" I created for different predefined looks.
-The style list includes style names and their corresponding command line options for the "frame_it" script.
+The style list includes style names and their corresponding command line options for the "frame\_it" script.
 Instructions further down describe how to save the StyleDroplet script as an app named for one of these styles using Script Editor.
-When one of these style-named apps runs it looks for its name in the style list and runs the "frame_it" shell script with corresponding set of "frame_it" script options.
+When one of these style-named apps runs it looks for its name in the style list and runs the "frame\_it" shell script with corresponding set of "frame\_it" script options.
 The style-named droplets work like any other macOS application.
 You can drag-n-drop image files into them, double-click them and choose files, or name them in export settings of image editing tools that support opening exported images with other applications.

 This diagram illustrates what Magick Frames is doing, but users of the droplets won't see all if this.
 They will simply drag-n-drop files onto the droplet or double-click the droplet and choose files.
 The droplet will handle everything else that this diagram illustrates.